 Plume vs. Ethereum

 Plume is an EVM-compatible blockchain, and most smart contract developers will not notice any differences with Ethereum.
-This page outlines some of the differences between Plume and Ethereum, which are similar to the differences between Arbitrum and Ethereum.
+This page outlines some of the differences between Plume and Ethereum, which are similar to the .

 There is a fee for executing a transaction on Plume, just like on Ethereum.
 The difference is that Plume transactions must pay an extra fee to cover the cost of batch posting to Ethereum.
 More details are available in Gas and Fees.